SemPlaatsman/semplaatsman.nl/CONTRIBUTING.md

   `hiddenTechnologies` array).
 A usecase for this would be when you list Spring Boot as a technology, in which case you will always also be using Java, but you might not want to list that to reduce the amount of icons on the project card.
+- **Style Linting**: Configure a style linter such as [Stylelint](https://stylelint.io/).
+Also make sure the scripts in [package.json](./package.json) are adjusted accordingly to account for the new style linting and included in the `lint` script.

 ### Medium Contributions